siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 The sign records a turn.
-In the complex-analytic toolset of standard calculus, developed from Euler's notation, multiplication by $i$ is a quarter-turn of the inner value, and squaring returns that turn as a half-turn in the visible value.
+In the complex-analytic toolset of standard calculus, developed from Euler's notation, multiplication by $i$ is a quarter-turn of the inner state, and squaring returns that turn as a half-turn in the visible value.
 This is the notation, mathematics, and operational calculus we extend to the ultrareals because the square-form is the same.
 The modulus of an ultrareal is positive definite: